DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 ## Can I get an adviser?

-To sign up, you’ll need (one of the following):

-* a bachelor’s degree with honours, grade 2:2 or higher
-* to be a final year student studying for a bachelor’s degree with honours
+To sign up, you’ll need to have or be in your final year of studying for a bachelor's degree, grade 2:2 or higher (or an equivalent).
-* an overseas qualification equivalent to a bachelor’s degree with honours, grade 2:2 or higher

-If you’re a returning teacher who already has qualified teacher status (QTS), you'll need to be returning to teach at a secondary school in England to get an adviser.
+If you're already a qualified teacher, you'll need English qualified teacher status (QTS) and want to teach a secondary subject.

-If you completed your degree overseas, you can <a href="tel:08003892500">call us to check your qualifications on 0800 389 2500</a>.
+If you got your qualifications outside the UK, you can <a href="tel:08003892500">call us on 0800 389 2500 to check if you're eligible</a>.

 $get-a-tta$